Semi-universality of CFT$_d$ entropy at large spin: Details of the instanton path integral

 where

-The Noether charge corresponding to any target space Killing vector $K^\mu \partial_\mu $ is given by $Q= L^\mu p_\mu$.
-The conserved charge corresponding to the $SU(2)_R$ and $U(1)_L$ Killing vectors are given by plugging \eqref{linv} and the third of \eqref{rightinvkill} into this formula and we find
+The Noether charge corresponding to any target space Killing vector $K^\mu \partial_\mu $ is given by $Q= K^\mu p_\mu$.
+The conserved charges corresponding to the $SU(2)_R$ and $U(1)_L$ Killing vectors are given by plugging \eqref{linv} and the third equation of \eqref{rightinvkill} into this formula and we find